megumi-mori/SimplyFire-beta/docs/source/index.rst

 SimplyFire is a open-source software for analyzing electrophysiology data.
 The software is developed with ease of use and customizability in mind.

-Check out the :doc:`installation` section on how to get started.
+Check out the :doc:`start` section on how to get started.

 SimplyFire's documentation is hosted on Read the Docs.